 Italians can be very strict about their food.
-What shape of pasta goes with a particular sauce, when to drink certain types of coffee and which herbs or other ingredients must or must not be added to certain dishes are considered matters of great importance.
+What shape of pasta goes with a particular sauce, when to drink certain types of coffee and which herbs or other ingredients that must or must not be added to certain dishes are considered matters of great importance.

 But as always happens with immigration, dishes change when they get to another country, adapting to the tastes of the people who live there, and the ingredients available.
-So, many foods you may have thought were classically Italian, are in fact adaptations, and are very hard to find in Italy itself.
+So, many dishes you may have thought were classically Italian, are in fact adaptations, and are very hard to find in Italy itself.

-Head to Bologna, and you won’t find spaghetti served with Bolognese sauce, only tagliatelli.
+Head to Bologna, and you won’t find spaghetti served with Bolognese sauce, only tagliatelle.
 Emilia Romagna, where Bologna is the capital, serves “ragu alla Bolognese” – ‘ragu from Bologna’.
 The sauce is called ragu, not Bolognese.

 The authentic ragu recipe, documented by the Accademia Italiana della Cucina, and subsequently recorded by Bologna’s Chamber of Commerce, limits the ingredients to beef, pancetta, carrots, celery stalks, onions, tomato paste, white wine and milk.